 The bi-annual event provides an international forum for sports technology researchers, developers, and innovators.
 The event also engages the broader sporting industry through site visits and specialist workshops.

-Tino Fuss is a professor of sports engineering, with dual backgrounds in medicine and engineering.
+Tino Fuss is a professor of sports engineering, with a dual background in medicine and engineering.
 Along with researching and developing smart equipment and wearable technologies for over 15 years, Professor Fuss has collaborated with many elite sports organisations.

-CDI are excited to announce the arrival of Professor Tino Fuss in the roles of Professor of Health and Sports Technologies and Core Program Director: Smart Cap and Gear, on 1st August.
+CDI is excited to announce the arrival of Professor Tino Fuss in the roles of Professor of Health and Sports Technologies and Core Program Director: Smart Equipment Engineering and Wearable Technology Design, on the 1st of August.

 Tino's dual backgrounds in medicine and engineering manifest into a high level of expertise in the development of implant technologies, and smart health and sports equipment.